stormchaserroleplaying/stormchaserRPG/Spells/Cantrips/Evocation/index.md

 **Components:** S<br>
 **Duration:** Instantaneous

 You create a burst of thunderous sound that can be heard up to 100 feet away.
 Make a spell attack roll vs the Constitution defence of each creature other than you within range.
-On a hit, the creatures takes 1d6 thunder damage.
+On a hit, the creatures takes 1d6 + your spellcasting ability modifier thunder damage.

-The spell’s damage increases by 1d6 when you reach 5th level (2d6), 11th level (3d6) and 17th level (4d6).

 ## Touch of Combustion
 *Evocation Cantrip*<br>